 From an aerial view, it would be easy to see where the post-war housing boom began in Guelph.
 The style of homes from the 40s can be identified as often smaller, steep-pitched one and a half storey dwellings.
 Sometimes built on a cement pad.
 This style of home is on streets like Cassino, Dunkirk and Memorial.

-As time passed and the economy started to pick up, the 1950s brought the construction of brick bungalows as extensions of Guelph’s original neighbourhoods.
-Good examples of these homes can be found on streets like Campion, Avondale and Robertson in Exhibition Park, or Laverne, Callander and Bennett in St Georges Park.
-Brand new neighbourhoods of these homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
+As time passed, the 1950s brought the construction of brick bungalows as extensions of Guelph’s original neighbourhoods.
+Good examples of these: streets like Campion, Avondale and Robertson in Exhibition Park, or Laverne, Callander and Bennett in St Georges Park.

+These homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
 Many of the Baby Boomers in Guelph started their early lives in these areas.

 But now that Boomers are starting to hit retirement age, what’s the next move they’ll make?
 And how will this impact the local Guelph real estate market?
 There are a few interesting trends to note.

-First-time buyers can find smaller, more affordable condos while smaller bungalows are more affordable and provide options such as an accessory apartment to help with the mortgage payments.
-And ironically, some seniors are moving back to their childhood style of home – the post-war bungalow as they still want a small yard to maintain, but want something a little more manageable.
+First-time buyers can find smaller, more affordable condos.
+Smaller bungalows are more affordable with other benefits like rental income.
+UPDATE on bungalow popularity here.
+And ironically, some seniors are moving back to their childhood style of home – the post-war bungalow.
+It’s because they still want a small yard to maintain, but want something more manageable.

 We’re typically used to looking at hard data and facts to determine the market dynamics.
 But the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider.

 If you have any questions, you can contact Beth and Ryan here